DaxTech/Chess/README.md

 # Chess
-Chess using pygame.
-Run the file and play against a friend or AI.<br>
+Chess from scratch using pygame.
+Run `DEMO.py` or click the executable file (PythonChess.exe) and play against a friend or AI.
 The AI uses the alpha-beta pruning algorithm to make the moves, with an evaluation function that considers material balance, doubled and blocked pawns, and relative position of the pieces.

 ## Usage